 Marin Sander-Holzman is a digital media producer and artist living in Brooklyn, NY.

-Marin's producer or editorial department credits include: film (The Laramie Project, The Woodsman, Lackawanna Blues, Off the Black, Shadowboxer, Shortbus, Staten Island, Jason and Shirley), television (Dateline, The Today Show, Rattled, Frontline: The Jesus Factor, PBS News Hour, Artstar), documentary (The Laura Flanders Show, The Line, How to Lose Your Virginity, 400 Miles to Freedom, Bi The Way) and new media (Columbia University, Marin Media Lab, Strayer Studios).
+Marin's producer or editorial department credits include: film (The Laramie Project, The Woodsman, Lackawanna Blues, Off the Black, Shadowboxer, Shortbus), television (Dateline, The Today Show, Rattled, Frontline: The Jesus Factor, PBS News Hour, Artstar), documentary (The Laura Flanders Show, The Line, How to Lose Your Virginity, 400 Miles to Freedom, Bi The Way) and new media (Columbia University, Marin Media Lab, Strayer Studios).

 In 2011 Marin created Marin Media Lab, a new media company dedicated primarily to the contemporary performance community.
 Marin Media Lab has made over 50 short form documentaries about performing artists and their work.
 Marin Media Lab has worked with Mount Tremper Arts, The Watermill Center, Abrons Arts Center, Théâtre Garonne (Toulouse, France), Centre National de la Danse (Paris), Les Subsistance (Lyon, France) and has been in partnership with the AMERICAN REALNESS festival in New York City for the past six years.
-You can learn more about Marin and Marin Media Lab at www.marinmedialab.com
+Learn more –>

 office & set crew